TrellixVulnTeam/swahilipython_SCMU/Doc/howto/regex.rst

    This flag allows you to write regular expressions that are more readable by granting you more flexibility in how you can format them.
-When this flag has been specified, whitespace within the RE string is ignored, except when the whitespace is in a character class or preceded by an unescaped backslash; this lets you organize and indent the RE more clearly.
-This flag also lets you put comments within a RE that will be ignored by the engine; comments are marked by a ``'#'`` that's neither in a character class or preceded by an unescaped backslash.
+When this flag has been specified, whitespace within the RE string is ignored, except when the whitespace is in a character kundi or preceded by an unescaped backslash; this lets you organize and indent the RE more clearly.
+This flag also lets you put comments within a RE that will be ignored by the engine; comments are marked by a ``'#'`` that's neither in a character kundi or preceded by an unescaped backslash.

    For example, here's a RE that uses :const:`re.VERBOSE`; see how much easier it